 - Akiport Café, Abingdon Road.
 ‘This Portuguese cafe is fairly unprepossessing from the outside, but offers excellent, plentiful coffee and delicious little warm custard tarts.’

 - Isis Farmhouse, Iffley Lock (pub).
 Check website for opening hours and meals served.

 - The Fishes, North Hinksey (pub).
-‘Free toast and marmalade in the mornings, plenty of space.’

 - Annie’s Tea Room, Thrupp.
 ‘Nice scones, very small inside seating area, lovely outdoor garden with picnic benches.’